Mathewmsj/mathewmsj.github.io/REPORT.md

 - **Data Source:** Static content

 #### `src/views/About.vue`
-- **Purpose:** Detailed personal introduction and story
+- **Purpose:** Detailed personal introduction, skills, education, and awards
 - **Key Features:**
-  - Personal statement and interests
+  - Personal aspirations statement
-  - Academic interests and goals
+  - Education section (school, period, GPA, courses)
+  - Technical skills with animated progress bars
+  - Awards & Achievements grid
-  - Skills tags display
+  - Skills & Interests tags
+  - All data loaded from `siteConfig`
-- **Data Source:** Static content
+- **Data Source:** `src/config/site.js`

 #### `src/views/Skills.vue`
+- **Purpose:** (Note: Skills content has been integrated into About.vue)
+- **Status:** File exists but is not currently used in routing
-- **Purpose:** Display technical skills, education, and awards
+- **Note:** All skills, education, and awards are now displayed in the About page
-- **Key Features:**
-  - Animated skill progress bars (Python, JavaScript, Vue.js, etc.)
-  - Education section with GPA and courses
-  - Awards grid with icons and descriptions
-  - Skills animate on component mount
-- **Data Source:** Static data (hardcoded in component)

 #### `src/views/Projects.vue`
 - **Purpose:** Display list of all projects in card format